chenyu1229/anomaly_detection/README.md

 This Anomaly Detection Toolbox is a Python module for machine learning anomaly detection built on top of [Numpy](https://www.numpy.org/), [Scipy](https://www.scipy.org/scipylib/index.html), [Scikit-Learn](https://scikit-learn.org/stable/) and other open source python libraries.

-It is continously adding new model into this repository
+New models will be added into this repository continously
 _______________________________________

 ### Modules